jtbby/NovaCSC/README.md

 # NovaCSC
 Hello!

-These are previous java Major assignments I've completed from college
+These are previous java major assignments I've completed from college

 Enjoy!